matter-labs/zksync-lite-docs/docs/faq/tutorials.md

 </p>
 </br> -->

-5. Signing this message submits the transaction to the zkSync network.
+4. Signing this message submits the transaction to the zkSync network.
 </br>
 <p align="center">
 <img src="https://github.com/matter-labs/zksync-docs/blob/0bfd7bc3b1e803c7c449f56ac4eb8a9fb3119655/docs/images/S7.png">
 </p>
 </br>

-6. The transfer should only take a couple of seconds.
-If you have any difficulties, please check zkScan to monitor the transaction.
+5. The transfer should only take a couple of seconds.
+If you have any difficulties, please check [zkScan](https://zkscan.io/) to monitor the transaction.
 </br>
 <p align="center">
 <img src="https://github.com/matter-labs/zksync-docs/blob/0bfd7bc3b1e803c7c449f56ac4eb8a9fb3119655/docs/images/S9.png">
 </p>
 </br>

-7. Your transfer is complete!
+6. Your transfer is complete!
 The transaction has been initiated and the funds are ready for immediate use.

 **Pending**            |  **Verified**
 :-------------------------:|:-------------------------:
-A single yellow checkmark next to your balance indicates the zkSync server has processed your transaction. | Two green check marks signal the proof has been produced and submitted to the smart contract on L1.
+A single yellow checkmark next to your balance indicates the zkSync server has processed your transaction and your funds are ready for immediate use. | Two green check marks signal the proof for the block containing your transaction has been produced and submitted to the smart contract on Layer 1.
 <img src="https://github.com/matter-labs/zksync-docs/blob/0bfd7bc3b1e803c7c449f56ac4eb8a9fb3119655/docs/images/S10.png" width="395">  |  <img src="https://github.com/matter-labs/zksync-docs/blob/0bfd7bc3b1e803c7c449f56ac4eb8a9fb3119655/docs/images/S11.png" width="400">
 </br>

 ## Send to Ethereum (L1)

-This tutorial will cover the process of withdrawing funds from zkSync back to the Ethereum Mainchain.
+This tutorial will cover the process of withdrawing funds from zkSync back to the Ethereum main chain.
 </br>

-**These steps follow the correct method for withdrawing funds to your own Ethereum address on L1 so that you can send them to an exchange.**
+**Moving funds to an exchange**: If you want to move your funds from zkSync to an exchange, these steps follow the **correct method**. <!-- for withdrawing funds to your own Ethereum address on L1 so that you can send them to an exchange. -->
 *Alternatively, you can take a risk and enter the exchange address when you withdraw, but most exchanges do not observe smart contract transfers, and you must contact their customer support to see your funds on the exchange.*

 1. Go to "Send."